johe123qwe/github-trending/README.md

 ## C#

+* 【2025-01-19】[Jettcodey / TikTok-Downloader](https://github.com/Jettcodey/TikTok-Downloader) - Just a simple TikTok Downloader for Windows capable of downloading single videos/images, Mass Downloading from Links in a Text file or Mass downloading from an entire Profile.
 * 【2025-01-16】[shouldly / shouldly](https://github.com/shouldly/shouldly) - Should testing for .NET—the way assertions should be!
 * 【2025-01-16】[googlesamples / unity-jar-resolver](https://github.com/googlesamples/unity-jar-resolver) - Unity plugin which resolves Android & iOS dependencies and performs version management
 * 【2025-01-06】[antonioCoco / RunasCs](https://github.com/antonioCoco/RunasCs) - RunasCs - Csharp and open version of windows builtin runas.exe